 At a higher level, comparing business segments is another way to compare operations between businesses.
 No two businesses are exactly the same, and the smallest differences in the way a competitor may organize its business can have great implications on the overall performance of the company.
 For example, Hill-Rom and Teleflex are companies that develop and sell medical devices and serve the same customer segments.
 However, these companies differ greatly in their product divisions, which have implications on their performance.
 Teleflex sells equipment that is much more commoditized, while Hill-Rom is a lot more specialized.
 Each offers their own benefits, but despite tighter margins, a larger share of the commoditized market bodes well for Teleflex going into budget cuts across US hospitals.

 There is no one correct way to perform a cross-sectional analysis of the competitive environment.
 And again, the way this analysis is performed in a real-world application is largely dependent on the story that the senior bankers wish to convey to management.
 Ultimately, the analysis of the competitive environment is very important to the pitching process and is an important basis that management teams will make decisions on.

-Thank you for downloading CFI’s free pitchbook template.
+Thank you for downloading CFI’s free competitive environment pitchbook template.
 To keep learning and advancing your career, the following resources will be helpful: